 242/1 BC The First Punic War ends, with Carthage defeated after a major Roman naval victory

-237 BC The Carthaginian Barcid family, including Hannibal’s father, lead troops into southern Spain to conquer and
+237 BC The Carthaginian Barcid family, including Hannibal’s father, lead troops into southern Spain to conquer and settle there

 226 BC Rome warns Carthage not to cross the river Ebro from its Spanish settlements to the south